Assiminee/simple_shell/README.md

 ### Usage

-+ To utilize the simple_shell, compile the source files using '''gcc -Wall -Werror -Wextra -pedantic -std=gnu89 *.c -o hsh''' and execute the resulting binary.
++ To utilize the simple_shell, compile the source files using "gcc -Wall -Werror -Wextra -pedantic -std=gnu89 *.c -o hsh" and execute the resulting binary.
 The shell will then prompt you for commands, allowing for an interactive session.